spiraloid/Spiraloid-Toolkit-for-Blender-3DComicToolkit/README.md

 https://gumroad.com/l/3dcomictoolkit
 https://www.amazon.com/dp/B08J2455QL

-(you can sell your own shirts by apllying for a merch.amazon.com account)
+(you can sell your own shirts by applying for a merch.amazon.com account)